shukriadams/gloo/README.md

-Gloo is a framwork for modular frontend end code, built on top of Assemble, Grunt and Sass.
-Use Gloo to make reusable, complex "frontend" modules which can easily be used across projects.
-Each module can exist in its own repository, and can be versioned.
+Gloo is a build script and preprocessor for modular frontend end code.
+It is built on top of Assemble (for markup, RequireJS (for Javascript) and Sass (for CSS).
+It is written in NodeJS and Grunt.

+Use Gloo to structure your frontend code into folder-based components that have no implied knowledge of eachother.
+Gloo detects, compiles and "links" your Sass, Handlebar and Javascript dynamically - no module configuration is necessary.
+If you want one component's Sass to use a mixin, function or variable in another, a simple dependency link ensures the dependent component is compiled first.

+Gloo supports semantic version coupling between dependent components.

+Gloo supports 3rd party Javascript dependencies within any component with Bower and RequireJS.

 **Site Structure**
 ------------------